mahdiakil/Hacking_secret_ciphers_python_book/README.md

 Please do!

 ## Who do I talk to?
-The owner of this repo is Mahdi Akil, Phd student at Karlstad University Sweden.
+Mahdi Akil, Phd student at Karlstad University, Sweden.
 Reach me on mahdi.akil@kau.se